JanHerca/urantiapedia/output/wikijs/en/help/principles.md

 ## Principle I. Multi-language

+> We want all knowledge about *The Urantia Book* to be available in all possible languages ​​so that these difficult revelations can be *natively* understood by the largest possible population.
+{.is-info}

 [Urantia Foundation](https://www.urantia.org/) and associations has done a great job in translations of *The Urantia Book*, but we need to go beyond that.

 Consider this facts about translations: